Titles

 Titres

 While not as diverse as they used to be, a few honorifics are commonly used in French and are as important as any other polite vocabulary.
-Here are the French titles you need, along with their abbreviations.
+Here are the French titles you need, along with their abbreviations – click for sound files.

 General titles

-General titles are used when talking to and about a person and may or may not be followed by the person’s last name.
-However, titles are only capitalized when followed by a name – learn more.
+General titles are used when talking to and about a person.
+When followed by the person’s last name, they are capitalized.

 Bonjour Madame Terbois.
 Hello Mrs. Terbois.